browserengineering/book/book/visual-effects.md

     canvas.restore()
 ```

-To implement, first add a `ClipRRect` display list command..
+To implement, first add a `ClipRRect` display list command.
 It should take a
 `should_clip` parameter indicating whether the clip is necessary (just like the
 optimization we made above for `SaveLayer`).